By André Bastos Gurgel, OAB

 Who Was Hyginus?

-Hyginus was born around 60 BC and died in 17 AD.
-He was probably of Greek origin.
-Later in his life, due to his intellectual achievements, he was made the superintendent of the Palatine library by Augustus, according to Suetonius’ account in the work De Grammaticis.
-Apart from fables, he wrote topographical and biographical treatises, commentaries on Helvius Cinna and the poems of Virgil, and disquisitions on agriculture and bee-keeping.
-Unfortunately, as Suetonius tells us, Hyginus fell into poverty in his old age and had to be supported by the historian Clodius Licinus.
+Hyginus was born around 60 BC, and based on his name, scholars believe he was probably of Greek origin.
+He was a famous writer in his time, and later in his life, the Emperor Augustus even made him superintendent of the Palatine Library.
+Apart from fables, he also wrote topographical and biographical treatises, commentaries on the poems of Virgil, and even essays about agriculture and bee-keeping.
+Unfortunately, according to Suetonius, this great fabulist fell into poverty in his later years, supported by his friend, the historian Clodius Licinus.

 Hyginus’ fabulae are written in a different style from those of Aesop and Phaedrus.
 There are no talking animals and no moral at the end.
 His fables are short narratives that tell the stories of relevant myths and legends of Greek and Roman origin.
 For instance, the text below is Hyginus’ description of what happened after the Deluge, which he says was survived by one couple only.
 You will be surprised to learn how they repopulated the Earth.
 The passage is translated by Mary Grant.